cyve/performance-guidelines/api.md

 # API

-- Use payload compression
+- Use payload compression/minification
-- Use pagination
+- Use filters and pagination
 - Reduce response payload (selected fields, remove duplicates and empty values, use serialization groups)
-- Minify payload
 - Use cache
 - Optimize serialization
 - Avoid N+1 queries (use "eager" or "lazy" loading)